 As an Early Years Teacher, you’ll be a specialist in early childhood development, trained to deliver the Early Years Foundation Stage for children from birth to five age range.
 This is a critical stage in children's development.

-Early Years ITT* is the only teacher training focussed on the birth to five age range.
-To be awarded Early Years Teacher Status, trainees must meet robust standards designed specifically for high quality work with this age group.
+Early Years ITT is the only teacher training focussed on the birth to five age range.
+To be awarded Early Years Teacher Status (EYTS), student teachers must meet robust standards designed specifically for high quality work with this age group.
 This makes Early Years Teachers ideally placed to fulfil the needs of employers for high quality education and care for babies and young children.

 We offer one route that confers EYITT, which is our Graduate Employment Based route leading to Early Years Teacher Status.
-This is a part time course for practitioners who are graduates and work in early years settings.
+This is a part-time course for graduates working as practitioners in early years settings who need further training to demonstrate the Teachers' Standards (Early Years).